JANUARY 20TH, 2022

 Reference-based pricing strategies are a great way to provide stability and security for your company, your team, and local medical providers.
 And when there’s a way to keep the constantly rising costs of healthcare in check, everyone wins.

 First, you’ll probably want to identify and work with a third-party administrator or vendor to keep things easy for you — and well-crafted for your team.
 The vendor can help negotiate rates that work for you while making sense in your local healthcare market.
-Once this is done, the execution of your plan begins.
+Once this is done, it's time to explain reference-based pricing to your team.

 You can start that process by sharing information about this new approach with your team.
 Recognize that reference-based pricing is likely a new concept for them, so you’ll want to take whatever time is necessary to explain how the model works, how it benefits them, and how they can use it to receive the best possible care at the best possible value.
 You’ll also want to designate a point person to answer more complicated questions that come up during the year.